Quadro: Quadro Plex

 Quadro Plex consists of a line of external servers for rendering videos.
 A Quadro Plex contains multiple Quadro FX video cards.
 A client computer connects to Quadro Plex (using PCI Express ×8 or ×16 interface card with interconnect cable) to initiate rendering.

 Quadro SLI and Sync

-Three Nvidia Quadro P6000 in a server.

 Scalable Link Interface, or SLI, has been considered as the next generation of Plex.
 Originally used for the GeForce line of graphics cards, it is a multi-GPU technology that uses two or more video cards to produce a single output.
 SLI can improve Frame Rendering and FSAA.
 Quadro SLI supports Mosaic technology for multiple displays using two cards in parallel and up to 8 possible monitors.
 Most cards have an SLI bridge slot for up to four cards on one motherboard.
 With Quadro Sync technology, cards can support up to a maximum of 16 possible monitors (using four cards in parallel).

-Nvidia has 4 types of SLI bridges:
+Nvidia has four types of SLI bridges: